scottrice10/memory-card-game/README.md

 # Memory Card Game
 Card game where "matches" are scored when a player selects two cards of equal value, ignoring suit.
-Built using the MEAN stack.
+Built using AngularJS.